-HIGH3029 Honours Project

-HIGH3003 Financial Sector: Competitive Advantage & Strategic Risk through a range of processes to ensure the standards and quality of the programme.
-These include formal Programme Committee meetings, the Periodic Review, meetings with the External Examiners, feedback gained through the University SPQ process, Module Evaluation Questionnaires, individual
+HIGH3029 Honours Project HIGH3003 Financial Sector: Competitive Advantage & Strategic Risk HIGH3031 Applied Wealth Management Additional stakeholders specific to this programme: Students are engaged with through a range of processes to ensure the standards and quality of the programme.
+These include formal Programme Committee meetings, the Periodic Review, meetings with the External Examiners, feedback gained through the University SPQ process, Module Evaluation Questionnaires, individual academic tutorials, through the class representatives and through tutors' informal discussion with students.